Customer Stories

 • Scalability: GrowthBook supports Dropbox’s scale, handling billions of daily evaluations and logs.

-• Cost-Effectiveness: GrowthBook was more affordable than other alternatives.
+• Cost-Effectiveness: GrowthBook was more affordable than alternatives.

 • Seamless Integration: The platform integrated easily with Dropbox’s data warehouses and logging systems.